drunnells/alexa-mint-skill/README.md

-# alexa-mint-skill v0.1
+# alexa-mint-skill v0.2

-Simple Alexa skill to collect and speak balances from Mint (http://mint.com)
+Unofficial simple Alexa skill to collect and speak balances from Mint (http://mint.com)

-Dustin Runnells (dustin@runnells.name) - 3/9/17
+Dustin Runnells (dustin@runnells.name)

+*THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY MINT OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION*

 ### Status
 It seems to be working for me.
 I can get a balance on my checking accounts, credit cards and mortgage through different banks by speaking things like: